gwijsman/genai-stack/readme.md

+# Small changes by Gert
+running on --profile linux
+all local

 # GenAI Stack
 The GenAI Stack will get you started building your own GenAI application in no time.
 The demo applications can serve as inspiration or as a starting point.